myplaceonline/myplaceonline/README.md

 ## License and Contributions

-myplaceonline is licensed with the [AGPL (Affero GPL) v3 license](LICENSE).
-Please share your contributions.
+myplaceonline is licensed with the open source [AGPL (Affero GPL) v3 license](LICENSE).
+The AGPL basically means that you may do whatever you want with the code, but if you distribute the code or serve it through a website, share the code either by forking this repository or contributing to it.
+Pull requests are welcome.
 Guidelines for contributing: [CONTRIBUTE.md](CONTRIBUTE.md)

 ## Screenshots